 Insightly reported that 28% of SMB go-to-market professionals say weak alignment leads directly to lost opportunities and preventable pipeline waste.

-Insightly 2026 survey coverageAlignment failure signals
+Insightly 2026 survey coverageCommon alignment problems

 SLA and acceptance trend